rupesh-kumar-sah/studio/README.md

 ## Seeding the Database

 The project uses a local JSON file that acts as a mock database for products.
-To populate your Firestore database with the initial product data, run the seed script:
+To populate your local data, you can use the seed script (though the app primarily reads from `src/lib/products.json` directly).

 ```bash
 npm run seed
 ```
-This command will read from `src/lib/products.json` and write the data to your configured Firestore database.
+This command is configured to write to Firestore, but our current implementation uses a JSON file directly.
+For a production setup, this script would be used to populate a live Firestore database.

 ## Building for Production